Training Outcomes Within Your Budget!

 d) Choosing Weak Coffee: Iced coffee naturally loses some of its boldness when mixed with ice and milk.
 If the coffee isn’t strong enough, the final drink will taste bland or weak.

-e) Skipping Proper Brewing Methods: Different brewing techniques yield different flavors.
-Cold brew results in a smooth and less acidic taste, while Japanese iced coffee preserves more aroma and complexity.
+e) Skipping Proper Brewing Methods: Different brewing techniques yield different flavours.
+Cold brew results in a smooth and less acidic taste, while Japanese Iced Coffee preserves more aroma and complexity.

 What is the Difference Between Iced Coffee and Cold Brew Coffee?